qwindelzorf/game-and-watch-retro-go-sd/README.md

 Screenshots can be downloaded by running `make dump_screenshot`, and will be saved as a 24-bit RGB PNG to `./screenshot.png`.

-## Cheat codes !!!!
-NOT YET SUPPORTED WITH SD CARD
+## Cheat codes

-Note: Currently cheat codes are only working with NES, PCE and MSX games.
+Note: Currently cheat codes are only working with GB, GBC, NES, PCE and MSX games.

 To enable, add CHEAT_CODES=1 to your make command.
 If you have already compiled without CHEAT_CODES=1, I recommend running make clean first.
 To enable or disable cheats, select a game then select "Cheat Codes".
 You will be able to select cheats you want to enable/disable.
 Then you can start/resume a game and selected cheats will be applied.
-On MSX system, you can enable/disable cheats during game.
+On GB, GBC and MSX systems, you can enable/disable cheats during game.

 ### Cheat codes on NES System

-To add Game Genie codes, create a file ending in .ggcodes in the same directory as your rom with the same name as your rom.
+To add Game Genie codes, create a file ending in .ggcodes in the /cheats/nes/ directory with the same name as your rom.
 For instance, for
-"roms/nes/Super Mario Bros.nes" make a file called "roms/nes/Super Mario Bros.ggcodes".
+"/roms/nes/Super Mario Bros.nes" make a file called "/cheats/nes/Super Mario Bros.ggcodes".
 In that file, each line can have up to 3 Game Genie codes and a maximum of 16 lines of active codes (for a max of 3 x 16 = 48 codes).
 Each line can also have a description (up to 25 characters long).
 You can comment out a line by prefixing with # or //.
 For example:
 ```